What are traditional Japanese patterns?

 We will gradually introduce traditional Japanese patterns that have never faded away and continue to color our daily lives.

-What kind of pattern is Turtle shell pattern?
+What kind of pattern is the checkered pattern?
 Why is it auspicious?

 This pattern is often used in traditional Japanese crafts.
 For your reference, here are some of the pieces we carry at Takumi Japan.

 It is a ceramic and kaleidoscope of Kutani ware, which is rare in both material and shape.